September is Peripheral Artery Disease Awareness Month. PAD affects close to 20 million adults in the U.S.

-Thanks to a breakthrough technology at Nebraska Medicine, surgery for PAD patients is now more effective and less invasive.
-Reporter Emily Szink explains...
+Thanks to breakthrough technology offered at Nebraska Medicine, surgery for PAD patients is now more effective and less invasive.

-57 year old Rick Schnell has been running for decades.
-A few years ago the avid runner thought shin splints were to blame for the pain and cramping in his legs so he bought new shoes.."Took the shoes back got a different pair, pain continued".
-About a year and a half ago Schnell was diagnosed with Peripheral Artery Disease, or PAD: a build up of plaque in the arteries that reduces blood flow to the legs and feet.
-In July the pain became too much to bear.
-Schnell needed surgery
+About a year and a half ago Schnell was diagnosed with Peripheral Artery Disease or PAD, a buildup of plaque in the arteries that reduces blood flow to the legs and feet.
+In July, the pain became too much, Schnell needed surgery.

 “In the past it was more guess work,” said Dr. David Vogel.